brickster241/Deep-Learning-A2Z-Applications/README.md

  - Recurrent Neural Networks to predict Stock Prices.
  - Self-Organizing Maps to investigate Fraud.
  - Data Preprocessing Template to transform datasets into Training set and Test set with appropriate Feature Scaling.
+ - Boltzmann Machines to create a Recomender System.